zwacky/wicki-io/content/posts/2021-07-list-rendering-cls/index.md

 ---
 title: "How List Rendering Can Cause Huge Cumulative Layout Shift"
 publishDate: "2021-07-28"
-description: "This post explains a hidden caveat of list rendering in JavaScript Frameworks in term of CLS."
+description: "This post explains a hidden caveat of list rendering in JavaScript frameworks in term of CLS."
-summary: "JS Frameworks like Vue can give elements a unique key.
+summary: "JS frameworks like Vue can give elements a unique key.
 In a list rendering they might be able to reuse these keyed list items, when the list is changing.
 The already created DOM nodes don't need to be recreated.
 This is a great performance gain.
 But when a list changes and the nodes merely switch their position, the keyed items can be considered as a shift in the DOM (CLS) by Core Web Vitals on slow connection devices."
 keywords: "Core Web Vitals, SEO, webperf, Javascript"
 image: "cls-slow-connection-devices.png"
 ---